Skip to content

 IntegerExtension.cs · input: int / long · HTML‑encoded

 Formats an integer; the body is an optional numeric format string.
-Other numeric types are converted to long when possible (invariant culture); non‑convertible values render empty.
+On the typed tier the parameter must be statically int/long — any other type is a compile‑time HED0004.
+Only on the dynamic tier (a dynamic/object model) are other numeric types converted to long when possible (invariant culture), with non‑convertible values rendering empty.

 heddle